ARTbio/startbio/docs/deepseq/command_lines.md

     drwxr-xr-x 2 limace limace       4096 Dec 13 21:51 ./
     drwxr-xr-x 6 limace limace       4096 Dec 13 21:49 ../
     -rw-r--r-- 1 limace limace 1437054065 Dec 13 21:49 GRH-103_R1.fastq
-    -rw-r--r-- 1 limace limace  145942238 Dec 13 21:49 dmel-all-chromosome-r6.18.fasta
+    -rw-r--r-- 1 limace limace  145942238 Dec 13 21:49 dmel-all-chromosome-r6.54.fasta
     ```
-    :warning: as you may have deduce, the `ll` command is an _alias_ to the `ls -laF` command.
+    :warning: as you may have deduced, the `ll` command is an _alias_ to the `ls -laF`
+    command.

 ## 3. What is this fastq file containing ?